OlenaBugaiova/culinary-project/README.md

 <b>How is it different from CouchSurfing?</b> It focuses on eating together.
 The time of the event is shorter.
 The format is lighter</br>
 <b>How is it similar to CouchSurfing?</b> The website connects travelers with locals.
 It has references that can work as credits for request acceptance.
 Each user fills a profile and can choose among 3 modes: host, traveler, not accepting requests</br>
 <b>Similarity to EatWith</b> After coming to the idea of "Meet & Eat with locals" I searched for similar websites and found the website [EatWith](https://www.eatwith.com/) "Join local hosts near you or abroad for intimate dinner parties, hands-on cooking classes, and interactive workshops".
 The main difference is that you pay for your culinary experience there

+### Functionality of TasteIt
+<b>User Profile</b> A profile where a user can view, add and modify personal dishes.
+A profile can be private (paid) or public (free).
+A dish can go into one of three categories: Favourite, Tasty, Want to try (for new dishes).
+To add a dish a user need to feel the form.
+Every dish can have multiple tags to help select a list of dishes later
+<b>Dish parsing</b> Also, a dish can be parsed from the webpage on the internet automatically if a user selects this option.
+It can be done with help of JavaScript as a plagin.
+To protect the authorship the link to the source webpage will be included to the dish description
+#### Menu planning
+#### Social Networking
+<b>Following profiles</b></br>
+<b>Making friends</b></br>
+<b>Organizing social events</b></br>
+#### Dish exploration